chrsigg/nsprcomp/README.md

 -------------------------

-The `nscumcomp` algorithm jointly computes all PCs, such that the cumulative variance of all components is maximized.
+The `nscumcomp` algorithm jointly computes all PCs, such that the cumulative variance of the components is maximized.
 The computation is again based on EM iterations, but here the maximization step has to be carried out numerically.
 Non-negativity of the PAs is achieved by enforcing a zero lower bound in the L-BFGS-B algorithm used for